luyadev/luya-headless-cms-api/README.md

 ]
 ```

-## APIs

-> The  module name is equal to the rest api prefix.
-When you register the module as `foobar` in the config the api would be `/foobar/menu?langId=x`.
+The module name is equal to the rest api url.
+When you register the module as `foobar` in the config the api would be available as `/foobar/menu?langId=x`.
+By default its `api`.
 All APIs expect a GET request.

 ### Menu